Caledonia, Illinois

 Caledonia is a village in Caledonia Township, Boone County, Illinois, United States.
 It is part of the Rockford, Illinois Metropolitan Statistical Area.
 The population was 183 at the 2020 census.

 History

-A post office was established as Caledonia Station in 1853 and renamed Caledonia in 1883.
+A post office was established as Caledonia Station in 1853, one year before the settlement was established.
+Caledonia Station was shortened to Caledonia in 1883.
 Caledonia is a literary name of Scotland.
 Caledonia Congregational Church was founded in 1894.
+In 1996, Caledonia was officially incorporated as a village.

 Caledonia was struck by an EF-2 tornado on November 22, 2010, around 3:04 pm; several homes were destroyed, a grain bin collapsed, the local Elementary school was set on lockdown, and six minor injuries were reported when a bus was blown over near Argyle and Harlem Roads.